The Battle of Flodden: Reflections, Rememberance, and Tartan

 "As part of the Presenting Coldstream committee I work with a small number of volunteers to plan and execute a week full of various events for Coldstream’s yearly Civic Week held in August.

-Whether following on horseback as part of the cavalcade or on foot it really is a memorable day for all.
+We take great pride in Civic Week, with Flodden Day being a main spectacle of the event.
+Whether following on horseback as part of the cavalcade or on foot, it really is a memorable day for all.

 I personally have taken part in Flodden day for the past thirty five years, completing my first ride out at the age of five.
 Following my uncle, Graham Thomson in 1989.
 As a young girl I remember the excitement, the cheers and pride of riding through the town and the gallop up Branxton Hill.
 With the thrill comes an eeriness as you ride past the war memorial, thinking of those who fought all those years ago...

-Nicolson Kiltmakers kindly offered to be one of the main sponsors of Flodden Day, Louise and Gordon along with their family have an understanding of the importance of this tradition and this shows with the efforts dedicated to producing the beautiful Flodden Day tartan but also on a personal level of building memories around the day."
+Nicolson Kiltmakers kindly offered to be one of the main sponsors of Flodden Day.
+Louise and Gordon, along with their family, have an understanding of the importance of this tradition and this shows with the efforts dedicated to producing the beautiful Flodden Day tartan but also on a personal level of building memories around the day."

 "As well as the historical significance of remembering the battle, Flodden Day is also the finale of the Border Common Riding season, when a great number of visitors from all over the Borders come to Coldstream to mark the end of another season of Common Ridings and Summer Festivals.
-It is an occasion for all the Border Towns to come together to celebrate our unique history and heritage, and to strengthen the common bonds between all Borderers in this wonderful part of the world.
-Most of the Border Common Ridings can link their roots, directly or indirectly, back to the battle of Flodden and the immediate aftermath of the battle in the local area.
-It is very fitting therefore, that the final Common Riding of the summer heads to Flodden, and Coldstream is extremely proud to hold this important and well-loved event each year."

-Derek Balmbro - Chairman, Presenting Coldstream Association
+- Derek Balmbro, Chairman of Presenting Coldstream Association

 The Flodden Commemorative Tartan

-• Red & Gold - the Lion Rampant of Scotland.
+Red & Gold - the Lion Rampant of Scotland.

-• Green & White - the Tudor colours of England.
+Green & White - the Tudor colours of England.

-• Grey & Brown - the ground on which they fought and where many still lie.
+Grey & Brown - the ground on which they fought and where many still lie.

 “What Flodden means to me is that we stand upon sacred ground where the blood of our ancestors was spilled and soaked the soil at the Battle of Flodden in 1513.
 That’s why we ride on horseback - to commemorate our ancient ancestors and what they fought and died for.
 Seeing over 300 people on horseback brings a spine-chilling feeling… it makes us all proud to be Scottish.”